How to Clean a Wine Decanter (Pro Tips from a Sommelier)

 Look, cleaning decanters isn’t fun.
 But this method removes the part I dreaded most: the endless scrubbing and rinsing and still seeing a faint wine ghost haunting the bottom.

-• No praying to the wine gods with cleaning beads stuck in the neck
+No scrubbing, no fancy gear, and no praying to the wine gods with cleaning beads stuck in the neck.

 Just a sprinkle of powder, a soak, a rinse, and you’re done.